 Generally, conflicts of interest arise in situations where a Councilor, as a public official deliberating in a quasi-judicial proceeding, has an actual or potential financial interest in the matter before the Council.
 Under state law, an actual conflict of interest is defined as one that would be to the private financial benefit of the councilor, a relative or a business with which the Councilor is associated.
-A potential conflict of interest is one that could be to the private financial conflict of a business with which the Councilor is associated.
-A potential conflict of a business with which the Councilor is associated.
+A potential conflict of interest is one that could be to the private financial benefit of the Councilor, a relative or a business with which the Councilor is associated.
 A relative means the spouse, children, siblings or parents of the public official or public official's spouse.
 A Councilor must publicly announce potential and actual conflicts of interest and, in the case of an actual conflict of interest, must refrain from participating in debate on the issue or from voting on the issue.